mcaliman/mcaliman.github.io/_posts/en/java/2014-07-13-string-format-printf-java.md

 ```java
 String.format(String format, Object... args)
 ```
-A fairly complete implementation of the good old `printf`, it doesn't print itself, but allows us to apply formatting to the string we're going to print via the classic static `print()` and `println()` methods of `System.out`.
+A fairly complete implementation of the good old `printf`.
+It doesn't print itself, but allows us to apply formatting to the string we're going to print via the classic static `print()` and `println()` methods of `System.out`.

 This alone would be enough to get rid of some of the laziness and possible constraints and upgrade to at least Java version 7.
 Let's look at the signatures above; we have the format parameters and the variable list of args arguments representing the variables we'll pass in succession to be formatted.
-Regarding the format method from the official Oracle documentation we have the following description
+Regarding the format method, from the official Oracle documentation we have the following description:

 ```java
 %[argument_index$][flags][width][.precision]conversion
 ```
 where the optional argument `argument_index` is an integer indicating the position of the argument in the list itself.
-The first argument is referenced with `1$`, the second with `2$`, and so on, pretty easy and intuitive even if you have no experience in C or C++.
+The first argument is referenced with `1$`, the second with `2$`, and so on.
+It's pretty easy and intuitive even if you have no experience in C or C++.

-Optional `flags` is also the character set that modifies the output format, the valid flags depend on the value for the `conversion` argument.
+Optional `flags` is also the character set that modifies the output format.
+The valid flags depend on the value for the `conversion` argument.
 `width` optional non-negative integer indicates the minimum number of characters to write to the output.
 `precision` non-negative integer is used to limit the number of characters, and the specific behaviour is based on the conversion value.
 As visible `conversion` is the only mandatory argument and indicates the formatting depends on the data type.